 We make sense of complex supply chains for books by collecting and analysing data, and connecting stakeholders along the chain.
 Publishers use this collective knowledge to make informed decisions for their own book production.

-Our Forests tool collects and analyses the origins of tree fibres used in paper and board, helping publishers identify responsible forest sources for their books.
+Our Forest Sourcing tool collects and analyses the origins of tree fibres used in paper and board, helping publishers identify responsible forest sources for their books.
 We hold data on over 3,000 paper and board brands from 300 paper mills around the world.

 The tool’s core is our Grading System, a method of analysing and distilling data on the tree species and country of origin of a fibre.
 The species and country together are known as a forest source.